emmajsadams/personal-website/README.md

 # Overview

-CSS is using postcss modules, with a BEM naming convention
+CSS is using postcss and css modules, with a BEM naming convention

 - http://getbem.com/
 - https://jahed.dev/2018/02/09/using-css-modules-with-bem/